Columbia House: Membership

 During the first three decades of Columbia House, it had a most unique marketing strategy: Give the customer several albums for free (although most of its early marketing campaigns required the customer to tape a penny to the enclosed postcard/order form) with the promise that they would purchase a set number of records or tapes at full club prices plus shipping.

 There were dozens of small sheets of stamps that were enclosed in the mailer; these stamps had pictures of the actual album cover of the records offered by Columbia House.
 The customer would tear the stamp off the sheet, moisten the stamp and affix them onto the order card.

 These Columbia House envelopes would arrive as junk mail to countless homes on a regular basis.
 One recipient might get one type of offer, but a neighbor might receive a more lucrative offer.

 Many times, the teenagers of the house intercepted this mail.
-They were easily suckered in with the idea of getting the albums they wanted all at once and all they had to do was to buy three or four albums within the next two or three years.
-There were many underage customers who legally could not be bound to this agreement; Columbia House knew these were unenforceable, but they apparently did not care (though eventually this policy did change).
+They were easily suckered in with the idea of getting the albums they wanted all at once; all they had to do was to buy three or four albums within the next two or three years.
+There were many underage customers who legally could not be bound to this agreement.
+Columbia House knew these were unenforceable, but they apparently did not care; however, this policy did eventually change.
 Columbia House (and other music clubs) made it extremely easy to defraud them.
 There were countless cases of customers joining the music club, receiving free albums and never ordering more albums at full price as agreed.
 Customers would join the club several times under different names with no intention of paying—in extreme cases receiving recordings with a retail value of hundreds of thousands of dollars.